-- Unwelcome sexual propositions, invitations, solicitations, and flirtations. - Physical assault. - Threats or insinuations that a student's academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of education may be adversely affected by not submitting to sexual advances.
+- Unwelcome sexual propositions, invitations, solicitations, and flirtations. - Physical assault. - Threats or insinuations that a student's academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of education may be adversely affected by not submitting to sexual advances. - Unwelcome verbal expressions, including graphic sexual commentaries about a student's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls, texts or other electronic forms of communication. - Sexually suggestive objects, pictures, audio recordings or literature, placed in the educational environment, which may embarrass or offend students. - Unwelcome and inappropriate touching, patting, or pinching; obscene gestures.

-- Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a student's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls, texts or other electronic forms of communication. - Sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the educational environment, which may embarrass or offend students. - Unwelcome and inappropriate touching, patting, or pinching; obscene gestures. - A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to the student. - Remarks speculating about the student's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - Inappropriate boundary invasions by a school employee or volunteer into a student's personal space and personal life.
+- A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to the student. - Remarks speculating about the student's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - Inappropriate boundary invasions by a school employee or volunteer into a student's personal space and personal life. - Giving unwelcome personal gifts, such as lingerie, that suggest the desire for a romantic relationship - Leering or staring at someone in a sexual way, such as staring at a person's breasts, buttocks, or groin